 We wrote this book as a text for an introductory course in operating systems at the junior or senior undergraduate level or at the first-year graduate level.
 We hope that practitioners will also find it useful.
 It provides a clear description of the concepts that underlie operating systems.
-As prerequisites, we assume that the reader is familiar with basic data structures, computer organization, and a high-level language, such as C or Java.
+As prerequisites, we assume that the reader is familiar with basic data structures, computer organization, and a high-level language, preferably Java.
 The hardware topics required for an understanding of operating systems are included in Chapter 1.
-For code examples, we use predominantly C, with some Java, but the reader can still understand the algorithms without a thorough knowledge of these languages.
+For code examples, we use predominantly Java, with some C, but the reader can still understand the algorithms without a thorough knowledge of these languages.